forgiatoss/HandsOn2_CHAVENIA_TB01/readme.md

 ## Overview

-The Hero & Card Gallery project showcases various interpretations of Luffy from the anime series One Piece.
-It includes both a hero gallery and a card gallery, aiming to provide fans with a comprehensive visual experience.
+The Luffy Hero & Card Gallery is a web project dedicated to showcasing various hero images and card-style artworks of Luffy, the beloved protagonist from the popular anime series One Piece.

 Guiding Question:
 - What is the project?